XCentium/XC.DataImport/README.md

 # XC.DataImport

-Run SQL Data Import Mappings in the following order
+Run SQL Data Import Mappings in the following order.
+NOTE: can use the following temp directory to monitor status if the interface stops refreshing.

+\Website\temp\importstatus

 1. Keywords
 2. Media Content Folders - CE